MME-Aufgaben-im-Sommer-2022/mme-ss22-team-10/docs/lib/WebComponent.md

 #### WebComponent

+This class is used to create your custom web components.

 Usage:
-1. Create an html (and css) file for your component in a new folder
+1. Create a html (and css) file for your component in a new folder
 2. Create a new ts class that extends `WebComponent`
 3. Use the component either in HTML or in TypeScript:
     - in HTML: `<my-component></my-component>`